nbelaid/nbelaid.github.io/web/us_sat/us_sat.md

 However, we explored some angles only in the surface, and could have dived into more.
 Furthermore, we could have combined with other data sets such as schools location informations.

+# Credits
+This case study is based on an article of [Vik Paruchuri](https://twitter.com/vikparuchuri "@vikparuchuri").
+I thank him for this example.

 ```python